elucidata/ogre2/ReadMe.md

 ## Overview

-Why an *engine*, you ask?
-'Cause I needed the 'e' in Ogre to make sense. :)

 Built with React in mind, Ogre is a simple graph manager that leverages React's own [immutability helpers](http://facebook.github.io/react/docs/update.html) to update objects without changing the surrounding topography.
 Allows for efficient object equality checks.